dreivmeister/EasyPyTorch/README.md

 # EasyPyTorch
-Python Library for convenient use of PyTorch and research paper implementations.
+Python Library for convenient use of PyTorch and for research paper implementations.